I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Children shooting children has become almost as American as apple pie and the Pledge of Allegiance to the National Rifle Association.

-As of mid-June 2016, the Gun Violence Archive reports 23,962 incidents for the year in the U.S., causing 6,148 deaths.
-Children under 11 years of age accounted for 260 of the killed and injured.
+- The Gun Violence Archive reports 43,584 gun deaths in America in 2020.
+Children under 11 years of age accounted for 299 of the killed and 700 of the injured.